Projects per year

 Personal profile

-Dr. Mary J. Ainslie is an Associate Professor specializing in communications throughout Southeast Asia, with specific emphasis upon Thailand and Malaysia, as well as the wider intercultural links between the East and Southeast Asia regions.
+Dr. Ainslie is an Associate Professor specializing in communications throughout Southeast Asia, with specific emphasis upon Thailand and Malaysia, as well as the wider intercultural links between the East and Southeast Asia regions.
 Previously Head of Film and Television studies at the University of Nottingham Malaysia Campus in Kuala Lumpur, she moved to the Nottingham Ningbo campus in 2017 to further film and media studies, introducing several courses and developing creative arts.
-She is now Deputy Head of the School of International Communications, and a recipient of the prestigious Nottingham Vice-Chancellor’s Award for her learning activities.
+She is now the Faculty Associate Dean of Global Engagement and Partnerships, and a recipient of the prestigious Nottingham Vice-Chancellor’s Award for her learning activities.

-Dr. Ainslie has received funding for a range of projects from various international organizations, including the Academy of Korean Studies, the Korea Foundation and the Vidal Sassoon Centre for the Study of Antisemitism (for studies in which she was project leader).
+Dr. Ainslie has received funding for a range of projects from various international organizations, including the Academy of Korean Studies, the Korea Foundation, the Zhejiang Philosophy and Social Sciences Programme and the Vidal Sassoon Centre for the Study of Antisemitism (for studies in which she was project leader).
 She organized the first symposium to study the consumption and reception of Korean pop culture in Southeast Asia and regularly presents her work in Europe, Israel, Korea and across Southeast Asia.
-She has published in journals such as China Quarterly, Korea Journal, The Women’s Studies International Journal and The Asia Pacific Journal, as well as in numerous edited collections.
+She has published in journals such as China Quarterly, Patterns of Prejudice, Korea Journal, The Women’s Studies International Journal and The Asia Pacific Journal.

-Dr Ainslie has appeared as a guest speaker on television, radio and at film festivals across Asia as well as quoted in popular media such as The Financial Times and Forbes magazine.
+Dr Ainslie has appeared as a guest speaker on television, radio and at film festivals across Asia as well as quoted in popular media such as The Financial Times, The New York Times and Forbes magazine.
 She is regularly invited to join international scholarly networks, give guest lectures, keynotes and to examine PhD theses internationally.
-In 2020 she was made an external affiliate at the Max and Tessie Zelikovitz Centre for Jewish Studies at Carleton University in Ottawa, a position awarded due to the significance of her publications addressing anti-Semitism and philosemitism in Asia.
+In 2020 she was made an external affiliate at the Max and Tessie Zelikovitz Centre for Jewish Studies at Carleton University in Ottawa and a Research Fellow for the Institute for the Study of Global Antisemitism & Policy (ISGAP), positions awarded due to the significance of her publications addressing anti-Semitism and philosemitism in Asia.

 Teaching